icecube/icetray-public/cmake/resources/docs/supported_platforms/centos.rst

 CentOS
 """"""

-CentOS 7/8 are considered the official platform of IceCube, since it's widely used in production.
+CentOS 7/8 is not yet recommended for desktop and laptop use.
+Your mileage may vary.
+Please report successes and failures to the #software channel.

 Minimal Install
 ...............